bayreuth-politics/R/docs/index.markdown

 This is the page of the Causal Inference course in Spring Term 2022 at the University of Bayreuth.
 The course is taught by Ken Stiller *(kenneth.stiller@politics.ox.ac.uk)*.
+The course builds upon a methodology class taught at Oxford.

 ## Lectures